 Thermal engineering has applications outside industrial plants as well.
 An example is the HVAC industry, which deals with refrigeration, ventilation, and temperature regulation within buildings.
 An office building in a hot, humid climate may need more ventilation and air conditioning to promote cooling than the same building in a cold climate.
 Commercial establishments such as restaurants may require extensive refrigeration systems for the storage of food.
-All of these technical considerations would be within the realm of thermal engineering.
+All of these technical considerations would be within the realm of this type of engineering.

 On a smaller scale, vehicles such as cars use thermal engineering in their everyday function.
 The heating and cooling of the car is controlled by thermal management systems integrated into the design.
-Heat transfer, fluid dynamics, and other principles of thermal engineering are at work in cooling the engine and maintaining oil flow.
+Heat transfer, fluid dynamics, and other principles of engineering are at work in cooling the engine and maintaining oil flow.